arogachev/arogachev.com/_pages/portfolio/2011-bars-stroy.md

 In addition to programming a big amount of other work was entrusted to me because I was the only employee fully engaged in the site.

-## Phase 1 - Work in "Bars Stroy" company
+## Phase 1 - Work in "Bars-Stroy" company

 ### Layout and design